dns-king/RICE/README.md

   }
 }
 ````
-The main reason behind this idea, was that Rice should be structured in a way that follows the concept or the process of actually cooking rice.
+The main reason behind this idea was that Rice should be structured in a way that follows the concept or the process of actually cooking rice.
 You see this clearly if you pay attention to the structure of a Rice program.

 <li>The <b>Rice block</b> is the top-level structure of a Rice program.
 <li>The <b>Cook main() block</b> contains the entry point of the program, similar to the main method in Java.